solidpayorg/gitmark/README.md

 Gitmark simply uses [single use seals](https://petertodd.org/2017/scalable-single-use-seal-asset-transfer) to tweak the initial public key address of the genesis transaction by the commit hash of the git tree.
 In this way the block chain points to git.
 It then points the next commit back to the block chain tx, creating two way link.
 Similarly the definitive git tree forms a chain of commits that go forward in time, and so do the new transaction on the block chain.
 Further commits are periodically marked in time proving an auditable trail in both time on-chain of the evolution of the git tree.
 It also shows the latest confirmed state of a git tree that can be used for trading or in safe or smart contracts

-The first use case for bitcoin is marking of reputation trees, but it can be applied to any git system where the history is important
+The first use case for gitmark is marking of reputation trees, but it can be applied to any git system where the history is important

 ## Source code